The Best Food City in Every State

-New York – New York City
+NEW YORK: New York City

-Bleak wintry landscapes and the unrelenting cold are what most people imagine when they think of Fargo, but a bustling foodie scene should be the next thing as the city has a plethora of great eateries.
-You can seek out spots like the fancy pants HoDo, Spitfire, and Mezzaluna or go for more casual but still delicious at Sickies Garage and Vinyl Taco.
+Bleak, wintry landscapes and the unrelenting cold are what most people imagine when they think of Fargo, but a bustling foodie scene should be the next thing, as the city has a plethora of great eateries.
+You can seek out spots like the fancy-pants HoDo, Spitfire, and Mezzaluna, or go for more casual but still delicious at Sickies Garage and Vinyl Taco.

-Oklahoma – Oklahoma City
+OKLAHOMA: Oklahoma City

 Portland has long been known as a city with a superb foodie scene with a wide variety of excellent choices for fine fare, but Bend—just south of town—is on the up and up.
-Beverages abound at spots like Deschutes Brewery, 10 Barrel Brewing, and Crux Fermentation Project, and you can sit down for delectable dishes at Chow, McKay Cottage, Ariana, and Drake.
+Beverages abound at spots like Deschutes Brewery, 10 Barrel Brewing, and Crux Fermentation Project, and you can sit down for delectable dishes at Chow, McKay Cottage, and Ariana.

 The tiniest state in the Union features big eats in Providence with three restaurants owned and operated by a James Beard finalist: Oberlin, with a raw bar and great wines; Birch, a cozy spot with new American fare; and The Dorrance, a seasonal taste of the area.
-Other excellent options include pizza joints Al Forno and Timmy’s.

 Charleston can rightly claim the coastal crown in South Carolina for food, but Greenville is now a top contender for the culinary hot spot.
 Top restaurants to visit include Rocket Surgery with lots of delish small plates; Willy Taco Feed & Seed for a huge cantina experience; Aryana for cheap Afghan eats; and The Anchorage for elevated cuisine.

 Though smoked brisket and tacos dominate the Texas scene, you can find lots of other foods to love in Austin.
-If you need a BBQ fix, head on over to Salt Lick BBQ or Franklin BBQ and for taco time, be sure to hit up Torchy's.
+If you need a BBQ fix, head on over to Salt Lick BBQ or Franklin BBQ, and for taco time, be sure to hit up Torchy's.
 More refined fare can be found at Arlo Grey, Contigo, or Fonda San Miguel.

-Utah – Salt Lake City
+UTAH: Salt Lake City

-Green and lush with fun outdoor activities, Burlington boasts more than just Ben & Jerry’s ice cream.
+Green and lush with fun outdoor activities, Burlington boasts more than just ice cream.
 Other excursions involve getting breakfast at The Skinny Pancake, going to City Market for lunchtime browsing, and hitting up Misery Loves Co. for some before-dinner drinks and oysters.
 For authentic Asian fare, head to A Single Pebble.

-Home to the University of Virginia—which features buildings designed by Thomas Jefferson—Charlottesville has recently transformed into one of the best foodie destinations in the South.
+Home to the University of Virginia—which features buildings designed by Thomas Jefferson—Charlottesville has transformed into one of the best foodie destinations in the South.
 You can have the finest meal at Palladio and find cheap pizza at Lampo.
 Other spots include Mas Tapas, Citizen Burger Bar, and Feast!.

 Home to numerous award-winning eateries, Milwaukee isn't just about grilled brats washed down with light beers.
 It hosts a serious foodie scene.
-Try fine dining at Ardent, and new-on-the-scene meat spot Rare Steakhouse, Spanish-inspired Amilinda, Asian fusion at Merriment Social, and Mediterranean delights at Tre Rivali.
+Try fine dining at Ardent, and new-on-the-scene meat spot Rare Steakhouse, Spanish-inspired Amilinda, Asian fusion at Merriment Social, and the Mediterranean delights at Tre Rivali.

 Nestled right below the Grand Teton mountains, this outdoorsman's paradise is full of high-end restaurants.
 The stand-outs are Thai Me Up at Melvin Brewing, Snake River Grill, Trio, Glorietta, and Caldera House.